andrewrichardson701/Stockbase/README.md

 ### Completed

+- [x] Migrate system to Laravel, with the essentials working
 - [x] Add API key storage to the database

 See the [open issues](https://gitlab.com/andrewrichardson701/stockbase/issues) for a full list of proposed features (and known issues).